scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

   developing for Java, you should obviously already have this, too.
 If not, download a JDE from Oracle or from the web site of your OS provider.
 * Please refer to the documentation of the IDE you will be using on how to configure it to use the appropriate JDE.
-Maybe some day weÕll be able to also add the steps to this guide...
+Maybe some day weï¿½ll be able to also add the steps to this guide...

 ## Set up Scala